The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Local law for the Yukawa and Coulomb gas

 Therefore, with $s_i = s - (i+1)/\log_2 N$ for $i=0,1,\dots,k-1$, applying (A$_{s_i}'$) to the mean zero function $f_i-f_{i+1}$, we obtain

 Similarly, applying (A$_r$) to $f_k$, we have

 Then

 It remains to prove that (A$_r$) implies (A$_s'$) for $s$ as in the statement of the proposition.
-This proof proceeds exactly as in \cite[Section~6.1]{1510.02074}, with the only essential changes in \cite[Lemmas~6.2--6.3]{1510.02074}, due to $m^2>0$ in \eqref{e:Ystep-prev}.
-Indeed, the required properties of the conditional equilibrium measure follow from Propositions~\ref{prop:innerradius}--\ref{prop:bddensity}, as soon as \cite[Lemmas~6.2--6.3]{1510.02074} are adapted.
+This proof proceeds exactly as in \cite[Section~6.1]{MR3694026}, with the only essential changes in \cite[Lemmas~6.2--6.3]{MR3694026}, since now $m^2>0$ in \eqref{e:Ystep-prev}.
+Indeed, the required properties of the conditional equilibrium measure follow from Propositions~\ref{prop:innerradius}--\ref{prop:bddensity}, as soon as \cite[Lemmas~6.2--6.3]{MR3694026} are adapted.

-In \cite[Lemma~6.2]{1510.02074}, which states that $\tau = 1+\OO(N^{-c\varepsilon})$ (where we recall that $\tau=\frac{N}{M}\mu_Q(B)$) and $\nu(\C) = \OO(N^{-c\varepsilon})$, with high probability, the following changes are necessary.
+In \cite[Lemma~6.2]{MR3694026}, which states that $\tau = 1+\OO(N^{-c\varepsilon})$ (where we recall that $\tau=\frac{N}{M}\mu_V(B)$) and $\nu(\C) = \OO(N^{-c\varepsilon})$, with high probability, the following changes are necessary.
 Recall that $\chi_\pm$ are smooth cutoff functions with

-obeying $\|\nabla^k \chi_\pm\|_\infty = \OO(N^{k s}/\eta^k)$ for $k=0,1,2$ (see \cite{1510.02074} for the definitions of the expressions).
+obeying $\|\nabla^k \chi_\pm\|_\infty = \OO(N^{k s}/\eta^k)$ for $k=0,1,2$ (see \cite{MR3694026} for the definitions of the expressions).
 We replace the estimates on $(\chi_\pm, -\Delta \chi_\pm)$ by

 and thus